Publications and Resources

 Guidance for health or social care professionals who may be asked to provide medical evidence to support a claim for disability/employment benefits made by someone with MND.
 (Code: P5)

-Evaluation and management of respiratory symptoms in motor neurone disease - information sheet P6
+Evaluation and management of respiratory symptoms in MND - information sheet P6

 Guidance for health professionals on respiratory symptoms in relation to MND.
 (Code: P6)